marksherriff/uvacs-advising/new_student_info.md

 ### Contacts
 {: .no_toc }

-The Program Director (DUP) for the BACS is currently Tom Horton, and if you email [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu) that will reach him and a back-up who helps out.
+The Program Director (DUP) for the BACS is currently Robbie Hott, and if you email [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu) that will reach him and a back-up who helps out.

 ### Getting Help and Advising for the BACS
 {: .no_toc }